jeffreyhunt/vbscript-wrapper/readme.md

 # Basic Setup
 ## Obtain the files
-Click ***[Download Zip](https://github.com/jeffreyhunt/vbscript-wrapper/archive/master.zip)*** or on the right sidebar of this Github page.
+1. Click ***[Download Zip](https://github.com/jeffreyhunt/vbscript-wrapper/archive/master.zip)*** or on the right sidebar of this Github page.

+1. Extract the zip file into a folder

 ## Preparing the environment
-1. Extract the zip file into a folder
+1. Create the source file directory and structure to store the installation files

 	  > I tend to use the following structure for my Definitive Media Library (DML):
 	  > `\\<server>\<share>\<vendor>\<application-name>\<application-version> <application-architecture>`